HarunPasuli/Recipe-Book-ReactJS/README.md

 6. run `npm run dev` open localhost:5173 and enjoy! :D

 ## How to tweak this project for your own uses
-Since this is a personal project that was made to improve my Laravel knowledge, I'd encourage you to clone and rename this project for your own purposes.
+Since this is a personal project that was made to improve my ReactJS knowledge as a beginner, I'd encourage you to clone and rename this project for your own purposes.

 # Bugs:
 ## Images not working